 British 1960s Cufflinks

-1960s in London.
-These mesmerizing cufflinks are an
+scene in 1960s London.
+These hypnotic cufflinks are a

-intriguing marriage of usually staid British cufflink design
+marriage of the usually staid, sturdy British cufflink with the

-with the psychedelic.
-Ideal for your next stroll
+psychedelic era.
+Ideal for your next stroll down Carnaby

-down Carnaby Street or a quiet evening with friends listening to
+Street or an evening with friends listening to the Stones.

 British jewelers have a long tradition of creating finely crafted cufflinks.
 This pair is an elegant example.
 Note the sturdy ring brackets and the strong clip-links that secure these cufflinks on the cuff.
 The backs of the cufflinks, like the fronts, are finished with a bright, high polish..